nervgh/angular-file-upload/README.md

 - It requires from me to answer on same questions again and again
 - It is not a rational way.
 For example, if everybody who use code of this project will have emailed me a question then I will be receiving ~700 emails each day =)
 - It is a very slow way.
 I have not time for it.
+- Anyone else having the same question will not benefit from you and might repeat all of above!